top of page

 Tilly Pass is an accessible way of meeting these requirements with on-farm inspection, service and a central database.
 Your inspection documents can be added to your Safety Portfolio.

-Manufacturer's daily checks should always be accessed, used and recorded as you 'Head to Tow' - download the free safety app here.
+Manufacturer's daily checks should always be accessed, used and recorded as you 'Head to Tow' - download the free safety app on the app store today.

 Hear what the industry experts say